Differentials

 History

-dyspnea of subacute onset dominates the clinical picture; cough typically dry
+dyspnoea of sub-acute onset dominates the clinical picture; cough typically dry

 Exam